valekfrantisek/CuneiformIntertextuality/README.md

 - Alternatively, install torch for CPU (functionality to embed models with CPU may need editions in the script - this is a work in progress): pip install torch==2.8.0+cpu torchvision==0.23.0+cpu torchaudio==2.8.0+cpu --index-url https://download.pytorch.org/whl/cpu

 ### Before running the web-based application
 The data in the repository do not include the ORACC corpus and trained models for vector search.
-To prepare all the necessary files, you should run the script [initial_setup.py]().
-This does not exist yet, it is a work in progress.
+To prepare all the necessary files, you should run the script [initial_setup.py](https://github.com/valekfrantisek/CuneiformIntertextuality/blob/main/initial_setup.py).
+Running this script then allows you to perform the intertextuality detection based on string comparisons.

+To perform vectorised searches, you need to run [chunk_et_embed.py](https://github.com/valekfrantisek/CuneiformIntertextuality/blob/main/chunk_et_embed.py).
+Running this script requieres cuda and a lot of time (depending on your device).
+It is prepared to run on GPU.
+If you do not have GPU, edits to the function are needed (work in progress to make this option available).

+Functionalities for intertextality detection are in [intertextulity_package.py](https://github.com/valekfrantisek/CuneiformIntertextuality/blob/main/backend/intertextulity_package.py) in the [backend directory](https://github.com/valekfrantisek/CuneiformIntertextuality/tree/main/backend).
+These functions can be run via a web-like application that communicates with the backend through [flask app](https://github.com/valekfrantisek/CuneiformIntertextuality/blob/main/backend/app.py).
+You can run the frontend locally [HTML](https://github.com/valekfrantisek/CuneiformIntertextuality/blob/main/frontend/index.html), e.g., using VS Code [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+Then, run the [flask app](https://github.com/valekfrantisek/CuneiformIntertextuality/blob/main/backend/app.py) and once the corpus is loaded, you may start your queries.

+## Intertextuality Modes
+### Simple Approach (string comparison)
+description TBD

+### "Semantic" Approach (vector-based comparison)
+description TBD

 ## License
 The script may be used freely, under the license [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).